Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 (dont load up the image)

-Well since its a discord link we have no other choice but to join the discord server.
+Well since it's a Discord link we have no other choice but to join the Discord server.

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/maxresdefault.jpg?raw=true)

 ---
-How to solve?
+How to solve it?

 Well despite our best instincts we just had to click on the link.
-With that we are faced with this screen
+With that, we are faced with this screen

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-ixwn.png?raw=true)